Skip to content

 num_seq_per_targetTrueINTNumber of sequences to generate per input structure.10

-max_lengthTrueINTMaximum sequence length allowed for generated designs.200000
+max_lengthTrueINTMaximum total sequence length permitted for processing.200000

 Outputs